yduf/yduf.github.io/_posts/2020-12-14-voice-in-our-head.md

 ---
 published: true
 title: The Voices
-tags: movie voice speed reading devil
+tags: movie voice thinking speed reading devil
 ---
 > Isn't it weird that we have a little voice in our heads?
 Like the one you used to read this.